Postdoctoral Training Fellow in Computational Biology – Fröhlich lab

 The Research Group

 The Fröhlich lab develops models to describe the dynamic behaviour of biological systems combining techniques from mathematical modelling and machine learning.
-We develop computational tools to build and train these models on experimental data and apply these tools to understand the regulatory principles that determine the dynamic response to external perturbations.
-More details about the group and our research interests can be found here: www.frohlichlab.com
+We develop computational tools to build and train these models on experimental data and apply these tools to understand the fundamental rules that govern how cells respond to external perturbations.
+In the past, applications have focused signaling models for drug sensitivity prediction in a cancer biology context, but we are always interested in expanding this to other fields, including developmental biology, immunology, and protein design.
+More details about the group and our research interests can be found on the lab’s webpage www.frohlichlab.com

-The successful candidate will join a growing, multi-disciplinary team of scientists with the opportunity to contribute own ideas and help shape the research profile of the lab.
+The successful candidate will join a growing, multi-disciplinary team of scientist with the opportunity to contribute own ideas and help shape the research profile of the lab.
 Research projects will be supported by a vibrant, multi-disciplinary scientific community at the Crick, with ample opportunities for internal and external collaborations.
-Moreover, the candidate will have access to state-of-the-art core facilities at the Crick, including the High-Performance-Computing platform, and rich structured career development and networking opportunities.
+Moreover, the candidate will have access to state-of-the-art core facilities at the Crick, including the High-Performance-Computing platform, as well as structured career development and rich networking opportunities.

 Several research directions are being pursued and the successful candidate will have the freedom to develop and undertake their own independent research projects within the scope of the lab’s interests.
-Topics include development of hybrid models that use machine learning methods to contextualize ordinary differential equation (ODE) models using (single-cell) omics and imaging data; and the development of neural-network-based coarse-graining of protein-structure-based models.
+Topics include development of hybrid models that use machine learning to contextualize ordinary differential equation (ODE) models from (single-cell) omics and imaging data; and the development of neural-network-based coarse-graining of protein-structure-based models.
+Application of these models include drug sensitivity prediction, protein design and other cell fate decisions

 The post holder will be responsible for: